Luke Chijiuba Ochulor

-Air Commodore (retired) Luke Chijiuba Ochulor served as the first Military Administrator of Delta State, Nigeria, appointed in August 1991 after the state was formed from part of Bendel State during the military regime of General Ibrahim Babangida.
+Luke Chijiuba Ochulor is a Nigerian retired air commodore who served as the first Military Administrator of Delta State from August 1991 to January 1992, after the state was created from part of Bendel State during the military regime of General Ibrahim Babangida.

-He handed over to the elected civilian governor Felix Ibru in January 1992 at the start of the Nigerian Third Republic.
+He handed over to the elected civilian governor, Felix Ibru, at the start of the Nigerian Third Republic.

-Ochulor is Igbo in origin.
-He was born in Okpofe Ezinihitte Local Government Area, in Mbaise Imo State Nigeria.
+Ochulor is of Igbo origin.
+He was born in Okpofe, Ezinihitte Mbaise Local Government Area, Imo State, Nigeria.

-As state governor, he was tasked with establishing administrative structures for the new state while preparing for elections and transfer to civilian rule.
+As military administrator, he was tasked with establishing administrative structures for the new state while preparing for elections and transfer to civilian rule.